Mike-Resheph/MifareCatcher/README.md

 It is a good idea to run the clean.sh script when ever you are done capturing.
 Just press CTRL^C to stop it.

 HostAPd should pick any apropriate channel as it is set to channel 0.
 Of course you can tamper the wpa2.conf in any way you want.
+It takes a little while for the AP to come up because it tahes a bit of time to find the best channel.
+You can hardcode the channel if you want.